patondev/empirica-guide/docker/README.md

 docker rm -f empiricadev
 ```

-3. After you run the container (It may take 5 minutes), you might want to see the logs to gain admin login.
+3. After you run the container (It may take 5 minutes), you might want to see the logs to retrieve admin credential.

 ![Empirica is running](screenshots/6.png)